All posts

 How do I test a ChatGPT App?

-Use three testing levels: (1) simulation files that define deterministic UI states with tool inputs and outputs, (2) Vitest unit tests that render components against those simulations, and (3) Playwright end-to-end tests that run against the sunpeak local simulator.
+Use three testing levels: (1) simulation files that define deterministic UI states with tool inputs and outputs, (2) Vitest unit tests that render components against those simulations, and (3) Playwright end-to-end tests that run against the sunpeak local inspector.
 All three run in CI without a live ChatGPT connection.
 For final validation, test manually against the real ChatGPT with ngrok.

 How do I connect a ChatGPT App to the real ChatGPT?

-How do I deploy a ChatGPT App?
+How do I deploy a ChatGPT App to production?

 What programming languages and frameworks can I use to build a ChatGPT App?